Claudia has been creating content one post at a time for more than seven years and writes about a variety of subjects.

 - Try out a new hairdo.

-In this day and age, there is no limit to things you can do digitally when you are stuck inside.
-So do some exploring and try something new.
+In this day and age, there is no limit to things you can do digitally when you are stuck indoors.
+Do some exploring and try something new.

 If you are technically challenged and have a child in the house (or someone you can call), ask them for some recommendations.
-Believe me, they know all of latest trends.
+Believe me, they know all the latest trends.

 - Binge watch a television series.